 Where do pastors in your church fall in this spectrum?
 Do they have a plan for retirement?
 And what is your church doing in order to help ensure pastors have future success?
 Many pastors want to plan ahead, and many churches want to help them—but many don’t know where to begin.

-On Thursday, October 5, at 11:00 A.M., Church Law & Tax will present “Planning Your Pastor’s Retirement,” a free webinar featuring respected attorney, CPA, and Church Law & Tax Report senior editor Richard R. Hammar.
-Pastors and other church leaders will find guidance for developing comprehensive retirement strategies, including critical information related to pastoral retirement planning, church plans, deferred compensation plans, tax-sheltered annuities (such as 403(b) plans and IRAs), and housing allowances.
+In “Planning Your Pastor’s Retirement”—a free webinar featuring respected attorney, CPA, and Church Law & Tax Report senior editor Richard R. Hammar—pastors and other church leaders will find guidance for developing comprehensive retirement strategies, including critical information related to pastoral retirement planning, church plans, deferred compensation plans, tax-sheltered annuities (such as 403(b) plans and IRAs), and housing allowances.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."